Krakenus/pearun/README.md

 }
 ```

-See examples folder to try this Pearunfile.
+See `examples/` folder to try this Pearunfile.